George Arthur Roberts

 George Arthur Roberts (1 August 1891 – 8 January 1970) was a Trinidadian soldier, firefighter, and community leader in Great Britain.

 He served in the First World War, where he became known as the "Coconut bomber" and went on to become a firefighter during the Blitz and rest of the Second World War.
 In 1944 he was awarded the British Empire Medal "for general duties at New Cross Fire Station" and for his part as a founder and pioneer of the discussion and education groups of the fire service.
 Plaques have been erected in his honour in London, at his home and his workplace.

 First World War

 When the war began, Roberts enlisted in the Trinidad Army and then signed up to the European Service and worked his way from Trinidad to England, where he was placed in the Middlesex Regiment.
-As a rifleman attached to the Middlesex Regiment, he fought in the battles of Loos, the Somme and in the Dardanelles.
+As a rifleman attached to the Middlesex Regiment, he fought in the battles of Loos and the Somme.
 He was wounded first at the Battle of Loos, and then in the Battle of the Somme.